ginny100/ZenCycle/README.md

 3. Check - <kbd>Developer mode</kbd>
 4. Click - <kbd>Load unpacked</kbd> in the upper left corner
 5. Select the `dist` directory from the boilerplate project

-### For Firefox: <a name="getting-started-firefox"></a>

-1. Run:
-    - Dev: `pnpm dev:firefox`
-    - Prod: `pnpm build:firefox`
-2. Open in browser - `about:debugging#/runtime/this-firefox`
-3. Click - <kbd>Load Temporary Add-on...</kbd> in the upper right corner
-4. Select the `./dist/manifest.json` file from the boilerplate project

-> [!NOTE]
-> In Firefox, you load add-ons in temporary mode.
-That means they'll disappear after each browser close.
-You have to load the add-on on every browser launch.

 ## Install dependency for turborepo: <a name="install-dependency"></a>